 Our Mission: Your Transition

 In just a few years, your official transition from life as a student to life as an adult worker will begin.
 Our mission is to help you become as ready for that transition as possible.
 In fact, our slate of activities actually begins that transition for you.
-For example, during your time as a Rainmakers Candidate in our Rainmakers Internship Preparation Program (RIPP), you will, among other things:
+For example, during your time as a Rainmakers Candidate in our Rainmakers Internship Preparation Program (RIPP), which targets high school juniors and seniors and first-year college students, you will, among other things:

 - learn skills that will allow you to create your own internship and future employment opportunities, a key skill set you will need in the growing Gig Economy.
-You can also start your career immediately, build it over the years, and earn money in high school and college, all in the virtual world.
+You can start your career at the age of 18, build it over the years, and earn money in the virtual world,

-- earn credentials and letters of recommendation that will document your success … certifications that colleges and employers look for as proof of participation in activities that demand leadership and other key skills.
+- earn credentials and letters of recommendation that will document your success … certifications that colleges and employers look for as proof of participation in activities that demand leadership and other key skills, and

-- and finally, learn more about what the world will expect of you so you can better prepare for those demands now and have an easier transition into working adulthood.
+- learn more about what the world will expect of you so you can better prepare for those demands now and have an easier transition into college or working adulthood.

 Your Number One Job Remains the Same